Oluwatobiiiiii/tip-caculator/README.md

 ### What I learned

-it is better to call all the document query selector without including any elements
+it is better to call all the document query selector without including any elements I learnt how to use a loop to iterate over diffrent buttons with the same selector

 ### Useful resources